 good marks to both high-end Dell and HP laptops in different categories:

-- Best Small laptop: Even though the Dell XPS 13 is small and light, it isn’t cheap.
-At over $1,000, it’s available with Intel 11-Gen processing power, generous SSD storage, and 8 GB of memory.
+- Best small laptop: Even though the Dell XPS 13 is small and incredibly light, it isn't cheap.
+At almost $1,200, it's available with Intel 12-Gen processing power, generous SSD storage, and 8 or 16 GB of memory.

-- Best 2-1 laptop: With a weight of less than three pounds and a long battery life, the HP Envy x360 13 makes a great choice for college students and mobile professionals.
-Retailing at about $900, it’s a high-end choice for anybody who needs to attend online meetings, work from home, and carry their computer in a backpack or bag.
+- Best 2-1 laptop: Somewhat lightweight with a long battery life, the HP Envy x360 13 makes a great choice for college students and mobile professionals.
+Retailing at about $1,200, it's a high-end choice for anybody who needs to attend online meetings, work from home, and carry their computer in a backpack or bag.

 Of course, budget-minded shoppers can find decent laptops for far less than $1,000.
 For example, the HP 14z-fq000 Laptop